Wise-394/calculator_plus/README.md

 ## Features

--Hidden Notes Functionality: Access a hidden notes screen by entering a secret PIN. store and hide your notes -Secure PIN Authentication: Set up a PIN to unlock the hidden notes feature.
-Only authorized users can access and view the protected notes.
+- Hidden Notes Functionality: Access a hidden notes screen by entering a secret PIN
+- Secure PIN Authentication: Set up a PIN to unlock the hidden notes feature.
--Intuitive Calculator: Perform standard arithmetic operations with the built-in calculator.
-Use it just like any regular calculator app while maintaining the confidentiality of your hidden notes.
+- Calculator: Perform standard arithmetic operations with the built-in calculator.

 ## Calculator++